onap/oom/docs/oom_quickstart_guide.rst

     charts or SO section of `openstack.yaml`.

  d.
-Update the OpenStack parameters that will be used by Robot, SO and APPC Helm
+Update the OpenStack parameters that will be used by Robot and SO Helm
     charts or use an override file to replace them.

  e.
 Add in the command line a value for the global master password